-You can request to add items to the High Demand Collection (HDC) if you predict demand will be particularly high.
-These items will then be available to students on short-term loan.
+We can add printed items to the High Demand Collection if you predict demand will be particularly high.
+Students may consult these items on a 1-day loan.

-We can also add items to the HDC in an emergency, for example if ordered copies have not arrived or demand is higher than expected.
-It also improves circulation of books of which there are only limited copies because they are too expensive or out of print.
+We can also add items to the High Demand Collection if ordered copies have not arrived or demand is higher than expected.

-We can keep the following items in HDC:
+We keep the following items in the High Demand Collection:

 - CDs, DVDs, Blu-ray and VHS tapes

 - Ordnance Survey maps.

 High Demand items are shelved in the Laidlaw Library.

 Due to space restrictions we expect to hold 10–15 essential items per course at any one time.
 We review and move items that are no longer in high demand from the collection.

 If you have any queries, please contact us.